 After an early career as a French teacher, and later as an analyst for the department of defense, I decided to return to my passion for child and youth development.
 I led students on service-learning semesters, where I counseled and taught about self-regulation and mindfulness.
 I saw so many transformations in the students that I became fascinated by the mind, and how our beliefs and behaviors are learned early in life.
 I wanted to know if there was a way to investigate how the brain absorbs the emotions and reactions of others, and whether we are all capable of 'updating our beliefs and behaviors' if they no longer serve us in adaptive ways.
-I chose NYU in order to dive into neuroscience, particularly the concept of neuroplasticity, child development, and the study of fear and emotions.
+I chose NYU in order to dive into neuroscience, particularly the concept of neuroplasticity, child development, and the study of fear, trust and empathy.

 There, I worked with social neuroscientist, Lasana Harris, on studies on stereotype content, disgust, moral decision-making and neuroeconomics.
 My thesis was on Empathy and Family Emotional Climate; I won third place at the annual Graduate Research Conference in 2010.

 I was also mentored by Dr. Zoran Josipovic, whose work on mindfulness and meditation inspired me to spend several months at various monasteries and learn from teachers from India and Vietnam.
 During that time, I also worked with children in various communities as a teaching assistant.

 During my graduate studies and for the past two decades, I have been surrounded by 'learners': as a teacher trainer, reading and psychoeducational therapist, analyst, business consultant, and researcher for organizations around the world, including NYU's Institute for Prevention Science and the Albert Einstein College of Medicine at Yeshiva University.